tracilvrd/ToDo-App/README.md

 ## Credits

-The project was developed by me [Uche-Okoro Jefferson] as part of a project in the [ALX Software Engineering Programme].
+The project was developed by me [Ese Daniel] as part of a project in the [ALX Software Engineering Programme].

 # TodoApp